mindspore-ai/docs/docs/mindformers/docs/source_en/perf_optimize/perf_optimize.md

 #### IR Graph

-In the [MindFormers configuration file](https://www.mindspore.cn/mindformers/docs/en/r1.3.2/appendix/conf_files.html), just turn on save_graphs, and the runtime will output some intermediate files ending with the .ir suffix generated during the graph compilation process, which we call IR files.
+In the [MindSpore Transformers configuration file](https://www.mindspore.cn/mindformers/docs/en/r1.3.2/appendix/conf_files.html), just turn on save_graphs, and the runtime will output some intermediate files ending with the .ir suffix generated during the graph compilation process, which we call IR files.
 By default, a directory of graphs will be generated in the current task execution directory, and all IR graphs will be saved in this.
 It is a relatively intuitive and easy to understand document describing the structure of the model in text format, which can be viewed directly with text editing software.
 Refer to [Config Configuration Description](https://www.mindspore.cn/mindformers/docs/en/r1.3.2/appendix/conf_files.html) for the meaning of the configuration items, and the configuration method is as follows:

 ```yaml
 context: